syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Printing.md

 {% endtabs %}

 ## Advanced Print Document
 The [GridPrintDocumentAdv](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.GridHelperClasses.Windows~Syncfusion.GridHelperClasses.GridPrintDocumentAdv.html) class provides the advanced options to print the grid.
-To have this printing support, the [Syncfusion.GridHelperClasses.Windows.dll](http://help.syncfusion.com/cr/cref_files/windowsforms/gridconverter/Syncfusion.GridHelperClasses.Windows.html) needs to be added into the assembly reference.
+To have this printing support, the [Syncfusion.GridHelperClasses.Windows.dll](http://help.syncfusion.com/cr/cref_files/windowsforms/gridconverter/Syncfusion.GridHelperClasses.Windows.html) assembly needs to be added into the assembly reference.

 This class provides the following functionalities,